nickmontfort/curveship-js/doc/tutorial.md

 <br>`copy example.js redcarpet.js`
 <br>`copy example.html redcarpet.html`

-## Edit the wrapper file to point to your new story file.
+## Edit the HTML wrapper file to point to your new story file.
  On line 9 of redcarpet.html, change the curveship source file to your new curvship javascript file. <br>
  From<br>
 `<script src="example.js"></script>`
 to<br>
 `<script src="redcarpet.js"></script>`

+Also, change the title to reflect the story name.<br>
+`<title>Red Carpet</title>`

+Save and close the html file.

 ## Edit the curveship descriptor file with your story elements.
 Open redcarpet.js and change the descriptive fields within the quote marks.